Shocked patient gets shocked after mediclaim gets approved.

 0

-Mumbai: In a surprising incident which has perplexed even the learned medical pundits at the Quackdoses, a 32 year old IT professional Sujit Deshmukh who had recently recovered from neurogenic shock suffered from neurogenic shock again when his mediclaim was approved without any queries or running around in various departments of the hospital which he was admitted in.
+Mumbai: Amid the ongoing controversy surrounding the swift approval of Saif Ali Khan’s medical insurance claim of Rs.
+25 lakhs, another surprising incident has perplexed the learned medical pundits at the Quackdoses, when a 32 year old Dr. K’abhi Matbann ™ who had recently recovered from neurogenic shock suffered from neurogenic shock again when his mediclaim was approved without any queries or running around in various departments of the hospital which he was admitted in.

 It is a well known fact that medical insurance companies have now become more pain than gain; and that they are there to deny, delay, confuse and refuse policy holders.
 Instead of making life easier for both the insured and the insurers, they actually end up doing the opposite by finding ways to deny coverage.
 They’ll do anything to avoid paying, because if they wait long enough, they know the policyholders will die.
 They exploit the bad handwriting of the doctors to fabricate words and reject claims.
 The disclaimer are the end of their television advertisements too are read so fast that no one can humanely understand and comprehend what was being said but blindly adhere to their terms and conditions.

-In an exclusive interview with the Quackdoses (from his hospital bed), Deshmukh said, “My wife had suddenly and unusually started caring for me and loving me more than she did in the last 11 months.
-Before I could realize that it was all because of the Diwali bonus month with its salary day coming close, my blood pressure fell and I started having dizziness on seeing her with a glass of water as soon as I entered home after office.
+In an exclusive interview with the Quackdoses (from his hospital bed), Dr. Matbann said, “My wife had suddenly and unusually started caring for me and loving me more than she did in the last 10 months.
+Before I could realize that it was all because of the upcoming increment & yearly bonus in the next 2 months, my blood pressure fell and I started having dizziness on seeing her with a glass of water as soon as I entered home after office.
 I faked a fainting spell but the doctors named it neurogenic shock and admitted me in the hospital.
 Now I actually suffered from it when my claim got passed without any hassles.”

 It has now come to light that the Mediclaim Insurance company doctor was facing a similar situation at the hands of his better half and sanctioned the claim on humanitarian grounds with no questions asked.